Manhattan Office Space for Rent

 Recent notable leases include Pfizer’s 792,000 square foot commitment at The Spiral (66 Hudson Boulevard), Discovery Communication’s 362,000 square foot lease at 230 Park Avenue South, a 320,000 expansion by Facebook within 770 Broadway in NoHo, and J. Crew moving into 325,000 square feet at 225 Liberty Street.

-Getting Around Manhattan
+Getting Around: Transportation In Manhattan

 The neighborhoods in Manhattan are all highly walkable, and the city has a growing network of bike lanes and Citi Bike stations.

-Four of the 10 worst traffic corridors are within the NYC metro area.
-The eastbound section of the Cross Bronx Expressway (I-95).
+Manhattan’s traffic tends to be very congested.
+According to the annual INRIX Global Traffic Scorecard, New York City is the third most congested city in the world and second in the United States, only behind Los Angeles.
+Four of the 10 worst traffic corridors are within the NYC metro area, such as the eastbound section of the Cross Bronx Expressway (I-95).
 On the 4.7-mile stretch, drivers waste an average of 118 hours per year sitting in traffic.
-The other corridors that made the list for include E. 34th Street from the FDR Drive to Fifth Avenue, eastbound on the Belt Parkway from exit 3 to exit 17, and E. 42nd Street from the FDR Drive to Seventh Avenue.
+The other corridors that made the list include E. 34th Street from the FDR Drive to Fifth Avenue, eastbound on the Belt Parkway from exit 3 to exit 17, and E. 42nd Street from the FDR Drive to Seventh Avenue.

 In October 2017, NYC’s Independent Budget Office published a report revealing that the city’s decaying subway system costs businesses $864,000 per day in lost work time.
-Traffic will cost the metro an area an alarming $100 billion over the next five years.
+Traffic will cost the metro an alarming $100 billion over the next five years.
 Traffic congestion in Manhattan increased by 53 percent since the office’s last study in 2006.
 Residents in Manhattan and Queens were affected the most by delays, costing commuters more than $1,500 per year.